- Supply chain segmentation is a method of inventory classification.

 - For instance, one could select all SKU-Locations or product locations that are above a certain number of inventory turns per year and apply on economic order quantity to them.

-- The ability of Supply Chain Segmentation is critical because it allows planners to more efficiently control their products, and because it is a very direct method of filtering and control.
+- The ability of Supply Chain Segmentation is critical because it allows planners to control their products more efficiently, and because it is a straightforward method of filtering and control.

 Supply Chain Segmentation Versus Classification of Inventory